ivanhercaz/chalk_authorization/README.md

 ## Usage

+Chalk follows the naming Elixir convention, so any function ending in "?" will return a boolean value.

 Once your models are configured you can ask them questions.
-I.E: if you add it to a "MyApp.User" model you may ask it if it's in the "staff" group like so:
+I.E: if you add it to a `MyApp.User` model you may ask it if it's in the "staff" group like so:

 ```elixir
 MyApp.User.is_a?(current_user, "staff")
 ```

-Chalk follows the "?" convention, any function ending in "?" will return "true" or "false" atoms.

 If instead you want to know if the current user is allowed to "create" something you may ask it as so: